Laminated Brass

 The lamination process can increase manufacturing costs, particularly for custom orders or small batches. - Delamination Risk

-In high-stress environments, laminated brass may experience delamination over time, particularly if exposed to vibration or high-pressure conditions. - Weight
+In high-stress environments, this brass may experience delamination over time, particularly if exposed to vibration or high-pressure conditions. - Weight

 While durable, laminated brass may not perform well in extremely high temperatures or highly corrosive environments, where stainless steel or titanium may be more appropriate. - Complex Recycling Process